“Wisdom is better than weapons of war.”

 Think about what this is saying.
 Think about the power of wisdom.
 Think about weapons in warfare even as we see war happening around us in the world, in Ukraine right now, and we see news about missiles and guns and we think about advancements in technology that have created just weapons that people a century ago couldn’t have even imagined, but what’s better than the best weapon, the most strategic weapon, the most advanced weapon?
 What’s better than any weapon of war?
 Wisdom.
 “Wisdom is better than weapons of war.”

-Ecclesiastes 9:18 Reminds Us We are in Constant Warfare
+Reminded that We are in Constant Warfare

 Use this imagery that we see in other places in the Bible, places like Ephesians 6.
 We live in constant warfare.
 There is a spiritual battle raging around every one of us today.
 There is an adversary today who wants to destroy your life, who wants to destroy your marriage if you’re married, your family, who wants to destroy not just your life but people’s lives around you, wants to destroy the church you’re a part of.